Hong Kong Four Trails Ultra Challenge: Records

 The record holder is Wong Ho-chung who achieved a result of 46 hours 55 minutes in 2022.
 He, along with another local Jacky Leung, are the duo "breaking 50" achievement holders.
-Nikki Han and Cheung Man-yee are the two only female finisher.
+Nikki Han and Cheung Man-yee are the only two female finishers.
 The youngest successful participant is Sarah Pemberton, completing the race in 70 hours 45 minutes in 2020 at the age of 26.